 You can now buy the classic A.F.0210. strap

 For many years the A.F.0210. watch strap has been a sought after item.
-It looks good on a military watch.
-But, as it is made of cotton webbing, few have survived the 70 years since its introduction.
+It was designed for WWII watches.
+So, it is correct for the period, and looks good on a military watch.
+But, as it is made of cotton webbing, few have survived the 70 years since its introduction, and the price of a NOS strap is now £250.

-Historically it is important as it has had a significant influence on the design of the NATO strap.
+Historically the A.F.0210. strap is also important as it has had a significant influence on the design of the NATO strap.

 The history of the strap is outlined in thespringbar articles on WWII watch straps, and post WWII military straps, leading to the birth of the NATO strap.

-The A6/AF0210 strap, usually just marked AF0210, was part of the lightweight 1944 pattern, or 44 pattern webbing initially issued by the MoD as Jungle Equipment.
-All this Jungle Equipment was designated with a store reference A6/AFxxxx.
+The A6/AF0210 strap, usually just marked AF0210, was part of the lightweight 1944 pattern, or 44 pattern webbing initially issued by the MoD as Jungle Warfare Equipment in 1945.
+All this Jungle Warfare Equipment was designated with a stores reference number in the form A6/AFxxxx, or just AFxxxx.

-Designed for jungle and tropical climates 44 pattern webbing was introduced in 1945 for the Pacific theatre just as WWII ended, and was still in use in one form or another until it was replaced by Personal Load Carrying Equipment (PLCE) 90 pattern webbing.
+Designed for jungle and tropical climates, 44 pattern webbing was introduced to the Pacific theatre just as WWII ended, and was still in use in one form or another until it was replaced by Personal Load Carrying Equipment (PLCE) 90 pattern webbing.

-It was primarily used in campaigns in Palestine in 1946, the Korean war, the Malayan emergency, in Kenya against the Mau-Mau, far East campaigns and in the Suez Campaign.
-Australian and NZ troops serving with British forces in Malaya during the 1950s were issued with it.
+It was primarily used in campaigns in Palestine in 1946, the Korean war, the Malayan Emergency, the Indonesian Confrontation, in Kenya against the Mau-Mau, far East campaigns and in the Suez Campaign.
+Australian and NZ troops serving with British forces in Malaya and Borneo during the 1950s and 1960s were also issued with it, and continued to use it in the Vietnam War.

-Military watch enthusiasts have attempted to recreate the strap to complement their watches, but have been hampered by the inability to find both the cotton webbing, and the correct shouldered buckles.
-During these attempts, a desire for wider hommage straps has also surfaced.
+Military watch enthusiasts have attempted to recreate the AF0210 strap to complement their watches, but have been hampered by their inability to find either the correct cotton webbing, or the shouldered buckles.
+During these attempts, a desire has also surfaced for A.F.0210. homage straps in 20mm and 22mm widths to complement cold war military watches.

-A faithful copy will be produced with remanufactured cotton webbing, and shouldered buckles, which will eliminate these compromises.
-The reproduction will be so authentic that the straps will be stamped and the buckles embossed A.F.02l0. to ensure they are not mistaken, or on sold, as originals.
+A faithful copy has now been produced with remanufactured cotton webbing, and newly moulded shouldered buckles, which eliminates any compromise in these elements.
+The reproduction is so authentic that the straps have been stamped and the buckles embossed A.F.02l0.® to ensure they are not mistaken, or on-sold, as originals.

-Based on all available internet images, and measuring several actual straps, including a NOS strap purchased for quality control purposes, the design protocols for the A.F.0210. faithful reproduction have been recreated.
+Based on all available internet images, and after measuring several original straps, including the NOS strap above, which was purchased for quality control purposes, the design protocols for the A.F.0210. faithful reproduction have been recreated.

 Key elements of the design are :